 Why you should be tracking the Net Promoter Score

 The NPS is an important metric to track for a number of reasons.
-First of all, it is easy to calculate and understand, and it provides a quick overview on customer satisfaction which can be communicated on all company levels.
+First of all, it is easy to calculate and understand, and it provides a quick overview on customer satisfaction which you can communicate to all company levels.

-The greatest advantage of the NPS is, however, its correlation to business and revenue growth.
+The greatest advantage of the NPS is, however, its correlation to business growth through customer retention.
 As research suggests, a high NPS score is one of the best predictors of future growth and customer loyalty.
 Additionally, closer and more in depth analysis of the NPS allows companies to track down individual detractors and act upon negative or constructive feedback.
-This is the reason behind the complimentary open-ended question to the numeric scale question.
+This is the reason behind the complimentary open question to the numeric scale question.
 The open-ended feedback delivers actionable insights on how to improve the score in the future and that is why many companies are measuring the NPS on a monthly basis.